JuliaWolleb/VidFuncta_public/README.md

 ### Training of the Meta-Model
-Training configurations are stored in the folder *configs/experiments*
+Training configurations are stored in the folder *configs/experiments*.
-- To run the training of the our VidFuncta approach, `python3 train.py --config ./configs/experiments/2d_imgs/lung.yaml` .
+- For the training of the our VidFuncta approach on the lung dataset, run `python3 train.py --config ./configs/experiments/2d_imgs/lung.yaml` .
-- To run the training of the 3D approach, `python3 train.py --config ./configs/experiments/3d_imgs/lung_3d.yaml` .
+- For the training of the 3D approach, run `python3 train.py --config ./configs/experiments/3d_imgs/lung_3d.yaml` .
-- To run the training of the spatial approach, `python3 train_spatial.py --config ./configs/experiments/2d_imgs/lung_spatial.yaml` .
+- For the training of the spatial approach, run `python3 train_spatial.py --config ./configs/experiments/2d_imgs/lung_spatial.yaml` .

 The trained models will be stored in a folder *logs*.
+You can replace "lung" by "cardiac" or "breast" if you want to train on the other datasets.

 ### Inference and saving of the modulation vectors